plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Attributes & Abilities/The Stack.md

 Here we are using an arrow to signify what each ability is targetting.
 As can be observed, the inciting incident (Alice attacking Bob) sits at the bottom of the stack, with each subsequent reaction sitting on top.
 Now we can cover...

-**Popping Events Off The Stack.** Once our stack has been populated, we want to *resolve* the stack, which involves popping items from the stack, one by one, from top to bottom.
+#### Popping Events Off The Stack

+Once our stack has been populated, we want to *resolve* the stack, which involves popping items from the stack, one by one, from top to bottom.
 It is important to note here, that items can be pushed onto the stack while the stack is resolving.
 This is because when resolving the stack, the item is popped off *before* any effects occur.
 This allows for any events occurring due to another effect resolving to be put onto the stack.

 We will continue our example from above, resolving the stack step-by-step.